+Peter Schwartz is a co-creator of scenario planning, a business tool designed to help leaders cope with the future without having to predict it.
 Schwartz writes, “In a scenario process, managers invent and then consider, in depth, several varied stories of equally plausible futures.
 The stories are carefully researched, full of relevant detail, oriented toward real-life decisions, and designed (one hopes) to bring forward surprises and unexpected leaps of understanding.”

 Schwartz tells us, “The purpose of scenarios is to help yourself change your view of reality—to match it up more closely with reality as it is, and reality as it is going to be.
 The end result, however, is not an accurate picture of tomorrow, but better decisions about the future.”

 One is kryptonite.
-Your personal weapon of mass destruction.
-The Daily Planet says that an evil scientist may have come up with a way to make it synthetically.
-Nobody really knows.
+The one piece you know about is locked away, but The Daily Planet reports that an evil genius may have come up with a way to make kryptonite synthetically, though nobody really knows.

-High C/High K: The Big Hurt
+- High C/High K: The Big Hurt

 Remember, you’re not trying to predict the future--just tell plausible stories about what might happen.

-Finally, Schwartz closes by saying, “You can tell you have good scenarios when they are both plausible and surprising; when they have the power to break old stereotypes; and when the makers assume ownership of them and put them to work.
+Finally, Schwartz closes by saying, “You can tell you have good scenarios when they are plausible and surprising; when they have the power to break old stereotypes; and when the makers assume ownership of them and put them to work.
 Scenario making is intensely participatory, or it fails.”